marchaesen/vcxsrv/mesalib/docs/gallium/screen.rst

 * ``PIPE_CAP_NO_CLIP_ON_COPY_TEX``: Driver doesn't want x/y/width/height clipped based on src size when doing a copy texture operation (eg: may want out-of-bounds reads that produce 0 instead of leaving the texture content undefined)
 * ``PIPE_CAP_MAX_TEXTURE_MB``: Maximum texture size in MB (default is 1024)
 * ``PIPE_CAP_DEVICE_PROTECTED_CONTENT``: Whether the device support protected / encrypted content.
+* ``PIPE_CAP_PREFER_REAL_BUFFER_IN_CONSTBUF0``: The state tracker is encouraged to upload constants into a real buffer and bind it into constant buffer 0 instead of binding a user pointer.
+This may enable a faster codepath in a gallium frontend for drivers that really prefer a real buffer.

 .. _pipe_capf: